kip4you/docs-site/_pages/docs/dynamic-forms.md

 ### Variable types

-For the form fields we have some types to choose from, but new types will still be added, para alternar entre eles, clique no campo que você deseja e abra o select de type
+For the form fields we have some types to choose from, but new types will still be added, to change between them, click in the field where you want and select type

 #### String